34 Animals That Eat Other Animals With Pictures

 Tuna are incredibly fast swimmers, reaching up to 60 miles per hour.
 This speed and agility allow them to catch their prey quickly and efficiently.

-They have a keen sense of sight and can detect movement from a distance, making locating their next meal easier.
+They have a keen sense of sight and can detect movement from a distance, making it easier for them to locate their next meal.

-Despite their carnivorous nature, tuna are also preyed upon by larger predators such as sharks and killer whales.
+Despite their predatory nature, tuna are also preyed upon by larger predators such as sharks and killer whales.

 This is why they have developed such impressive speed and agility, as it allows them to evade their predators and remain at the top of the food chain.